dezh-tech/website/README.md

 If anyone wants to add their logo to our partners section, they should follow these steps:

-1. Add the logo with `230px 80px` size and `#FFFFFF` color to the `public/companies` directory with an `.svg` extension.
+1. Add the logo with `#FFFFFF` color to the `public/companies` directory with an `.svg` extension.
 The SVG name should be the company or team name.
 For example, `google.svg`.

 2. Change the `data/companies.json` file and add their information.
 The JSON structure should be as follows: